 Another potential source of alkalinity commonly used in passive treatment systems is bacterial sulfate reduction illustrated in reaction (4).
 As discussed previously, mine drainage contains sulfate ions.
-When the mine drainage comes into contact with organic matter in an anaerobic (no or very little oxygen present) environment certain bacteria can decompose or oxidize the organic matter using sulfates as an electron sink to form hydrogen sulfide gas (H2S) and bicarbonate (HCO3-) alkalinity.
-(Iron sulfides may also be formed.)
+When the mine drainage comes into contact with organic matter in an anaerobic (no or very little oxygen present) environment certain bacteria can decompose or oxidize the organic matter using sulfates as an electron sink to form hydrogen sulfide gas ( $H_2S$ ) and bicarbonate ( $HCO_3^{-}$ ) alkalinity.
+(Iron and other metal sulfides may also be formed.)
 Hydrogen sulfide gas is a gas that has a rotten-egg smell which is often noticeable in wetlands and vertical flow ponds with compost or other organic matter that are under anaerobic conditions.
 In this reaction 2 moles of bicarbonate are created for every mole of sulfate consumed.